akshayarane/data_science_portfolio/README.md

      - [Unsupervised Learning: Creating Customer Segments](https://github.com/akshayarane/data_science_portfolio/tree/master/customer_segments/customer_segments.ipynb): Analyzed a dataset containing data on various customers' annual spending amounts of diverse product categories to equip the distributor with insight into how to best structure their delivery service.
      - [Deep Learning: Identifying an estimate of the canine’s breed using CNN](https://github.com/akshayarane/data_science_portfolio/tree/master/dog-project/dog_app.ipynb): Designing and implementing a Convolutional Neural Network that learns to identify canine breed given an image of a dog.
 If given image of a human, the algorithm identifies a resembling dog breed.
      - [Reinforcement Learning: Training a Quadcopter How to Fly!](https://github.com/akshayarane/data_science_portfolio/tree/master/RL-Quadcopter-2/Quadcopter_Project.ipynb): Designing an optimized Q-Learning agent that can train and fly a quadcopter through its environment.
-     - [Supervised Learning: Predicting Bike rental demand in the city](https://github.com/akshayarane/data_science_portfolio/tree/master/bike-share/project.ipynb): Predicting Bike rental demand in the Capital Bikeshare program in Washington D.C. using historical usage data, weather information, and annual holidays.
+     - [Supervised Learning: Predicting Bike rental demand in the city](https://github.com/akshayarane/data_science_portfolio/tree/master/bike-share/project_report.pdf): Predicting Bike rental demand in the Capital Bikeshare program in Washington D.C. using historical usage data, weather information, and annual holidays.

      _Tools: Scikit-learn, Pandas, Seaborn, Matplotlib, Keras

+-  ### ML Mini Projects

+      - [Spam detection using Naive Bayes](https://github.com/akshayarane/data_science_portfolio/blob/master/ML_mini_projects/sms_spam.ipynb): Classify spam and not spam messages using the Naive Bayes algorithm.